CalvinNeo/CFortranTranslator/README.md

 - error message line info is always 0
 - ~~handle error when can't find declaration of the variable listed in function paramtable~~
 - handle with empty line
+- split keyvalue rules from paramtable rules, may cause bugs